joelek/bedrock/readme.md

 Bedrock defines the following types where each type is identified through a tag corresponding to the given type.
 The packet of a payload always begins with the tag which is encoded as a single unsigned integer.
 Types may encode additional payload data as detailed below.

 Please note that all examples display payload data and not packetized data.
-Packetized data would be prefixed by the byte length of the payload encoded using the `VarLength` rule.
+Packetized data would be prefixed by the byte length of the payload encoded using the `VarLength` encoding rule.

 ### Null